liatrio/liatrio-otel-collector/receiver/githubreceiver/documentation.md

 | gh.repo.name | The full name of the GitHub repository | Any Str |
 | gh.org | The organization owning the repository | Any Str |

-### gh.repo.contributors.count
+### gh.repo.branches.count

-Total number of unique contributors to this repository
+Number of branches that exist in the repository

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |